Denys Monastyrsky: Biography

-Denys Anatoliiovych Monastyrsky was born in Khmelnytskyi, in what was then the Ukrainian Soviet Socialist Republic of the Soviet Union, on 12 June 1980.
+Denys Monastyrsky was born in Khmelnytskyi, then in the Ukrainian Soviet Socialist Republic of the Soviet Union, on 12 June 1980.
 He was a graduate of Faculty of Law of the Khmelnytskyi University of Management and Law.
 Monastyrsky was also a former student at the Koretsky Institute of State and Law of the National Academy of Sciences of Ukraine.
 He had a PhD in law.

 In 2007, Monastyrsky started his career as a lawyer.
 He also headed the department of lawmaking and scientific expertise of the research part of the Khmelnytskyi University of Management and Law, where he worked as an associate professor.

-Monastyrsky was a co-founder and a member of the board of the Podolia Youth Cultural Association "Into the Future through Culture".
+Monastyrsky was a co-founder and a member of the board of the Podilia Youth Cultural Association "Into the Future through Culture".

-Between 2014 and 2019, Monastyrsky was an assistant-consultant to Anton Herashchenko.
+Between 2014 and 2019, Monastyrsky was an assistant-consultant to Anton Herashchenko in the 8th Ukrainian Verkhovna Rada.

 In the run-up to the 2019 Ukrainian presidential election Monastyrsky was presented as an expert of presidential candidate Volodymyr Zelenskyy's "team" on law enforcement reform.
 Zelenskyy won the election and was inaugurated as President of Ukraine on 20 May 2019.

 Monastyrsky was a candidate for Servant of the People in the 2019 Ukrainian parliamentary election.
 He was placed No. 19 on the national election list and elected to the Ukrainian parliament.

 In parliament, he became head of the parliamentary Committee on Law Enforcement Affairs.
 According to an analysis by Civil movement "Chesno" he was one of the people's deputies who submitted the most legislative initiatives.

 After Interior Minister Arsen Avakov had submitted his resignation as Interior Minister on 12 July 2021, Monastyrsky was appointed Minister of Internal Affairs by 271 MPs on 16 July 2021.
 Anton Herashchenko became one of his official advisors at the Ministry.

 In September 2022, Monastyrsky participated in the largest prisoner exchange operation between Ukraine and Russia, when 215 Ukrainian soldiers returned home, including more than 100 fighters and commanders of the Azov Regiment.

-Throughout the war, Monastyrsky was among the top security officials who remained in Kyiv, the capital, with Zelenskyy in the first days of the war as Russia's army bore down on the city.
+Throughout the 2022 Russian invasion of Ukraine, Monastyrsky was among the top security officials who remained in Kyiv, the capital, with Zelenskyy in the first days of the war as Russia's army bore down on the city.
 As Ukraine's minister for internal affairs, he helped shape Ukraine's wartime goals and oversaw the country's National Police, State Emergency Service and the State Border Guard Service.